 During the Centennial year, the Sisters told us what it means to be Franciscan…

 100 Years of Mission and Ministry

-2016 is a special year for the Sisters of St. Francis of Sylvania.
-It marks 100 years since their founders came from Rochester, Minnesota to teach Polish speaking immigrants in Toledo schools.
+2016 was a special year for the Sisters of St. Francis of Sylvania.
+It marked the 100-year anniversary since their founders came from Rochester, Minnesota, to teach Polish-speaking immigrants in Toledo schools.
 Over the years, their ministries have expanded to touch people in more than 25 states, Haiti and Africa.
-In honor of this milestone, we asked Sisters to tell us what it means to be Franciscan and what it means to each one of them to be celebrating this 100th anniversary.
+In honor of this milestone, we asked Sisters to tell us what it meant to be Franciscan and how each one of them felt to be celebrating the 100th anniversary.
 Following are some of their stories, reflections and observations.

 Sister Austin Onisko

 As for being Franciscan, it has been a part of me without me realizing it until later in life.
 I have always been a lover of creation.
 There is something about a beautiful sunrise that makes me appreciate the power of God.
 We get a good sunrise from my sister’s room in the morning.
 Many days we just stand there in awe.
 It is so beautiful.
 What always gets us is not a sound.
 God does it without a sound.
 Then he says, “Do you like it?
 I made it just for you.”
 So it’s a good beginning for the day.

 I’ve always enjoyed being outdoors; planting a garden, raking leaves, anything outdoors.
 Many of our vacations have been to Mackinac Island with lots of stops in between to admire nature.
 We usually went in the spring and in the fall; get the new blooming things and then the beautiful colors.
 I’ve always loved being outdoors.
 I had a garden when I was in Sylvania.
 Planted corn for the kitchen, but the squirrels got to it first.
 The Good Lord has a sense of humor.